-Despite the immense popularity, there are still some untold stories of him that are not very well known.
-Such as “How many wife did Arjuna have?” and “Who was Arjuna’s most favorite wife?
+Despite his immense popularity, there are some untold stories about him that are not very well known.
+Such as, – How many wives did Arjuna have? and Who was Arjuna’s most favorite wife?

 How Many Wives Did Arjuna Have?

 Contrary to popular belief, Arjuna did not have seven wives.
 In fact, he married only four royal princesses from different states.
 They were: